Tore422/kartverket_bruker_behandler/README.md

 ## Todo list

-* Connect the program and the database
 * Need to convert user data to format valid for the database (not just VARCHAR)
-  * Need to retrieve rows from database
+  * Ensure user data is valid, and not a duplicate of an existing user
 * Implement code for creating a new user through the CLI
 * Implement code for deleting a user through the CLI
   * Need to search amongst registered users